junxit/us-congress-bills-117/bill.md

       - **(ii)** In the case of an individual described in clause (i) whose duly submitted claim to the Board was made not later than 180 days before the date of enactment of this Act, such individual may only bring an action before a United States district court as described in section 1221(i)(2) of title 5, United States Code, (as added by subparagraph (A) if that individual—
         - **(I)** provides written notice to the Office of Special Counsel and the Merit Systems Protection Board not later than 90 days after the date of enactment of this Act; and
         - **(II)** brings such action not later than 20 days after providing such notice.
+    - **(C)** *GAO report* Not later than 4 years after the date of enactment of this Act, the Comptroller General shall—
+      - **(i)** conduct a study on actions brought before Federal court pursuant to paragraph (2) of section 1221(i) of title 5, United States Code (as added by subparagraph (A) of this paragraph) that, at the minimum, examines the timeliness of Merit Systems Protection Board whistleblower complaint rulings, the rates of individuals opting for a district court trial under such paragraph, and recommendations for the Board to make improvements to its whistleblower claim review process; and
+      - **(ii)** submit a report on such study to Congress and publish such report on the Government Accountability Office’s public website.
 - **(d)** *Recipients of whistleblower disclosures* Section 2302(b)(8)(B) of title 5, United States Code, is amended by striking “or to the Inspector General of an agency or another employee designated by the head of the agency to receive such disclosures” and inserting “the Inspector General of an agency, a supervisor in the employee’s direct chain of command up to and including the head of the employing agency, or to an employee designated by any of the aforementioned individuals for the purpose of receiving such disclosures”.
 - **(e)** *Attorney fees*
   - **(1)** *In general* Section 7703(a) of title 5, United States Code, is amended by adding at the end the following: